wig-nesh/dsm-processor-sim/README.md

  `cd<FL> xx` | if flag value is 1, program stores current address in stack and jumps to given address xx `cr<FL>` | if flag value is 1, program stores current address in stack and jumps to address in AR

+## Credits
+A lot of the architecture design was taken from the document provided at the end of Digital Systems and Microcontrollers (EC2.101) taken at IIIT Hyderabad in Monsoon-23.
+This project would not be possible without it.